 This paper has reported on a pilot study to produce and characterise graded B-doped superlayers.
 This has proved to be a non-trivial task due to the length scale of the layers.
 The pitch of the layer is much larger than the nano-scale, so the interference effects from Bragg scattering normal to the layer are not visible.
-The pitch of the layer is nonetheless somewhat small to use collimation in the entrance and exit channel to section the diffracting volume within the crystal.
-A large data set of both Bragg and Laue condition Rocking Curve Imaging measurements and Plane Wave Topography measurements indicated that indeed the lattice parameter variation for the superlattice could be detected.
+The pitch of the layer is nonetheless rather small to use collimation in the entrance and exit channel to section the diffracting volume within the crystal.
+A large data set of both Bragg and Laue condition Rocking Curve Imaging measurements and Plane Wave Topography measurements could lead to a picture that was eventually promising.
 Two examples have been presented in this paper.
 Indeed, the lattice parameter evolves over the depth of the graded layer.
 The graded B-doped layer acts as a effective multi-layer mirror.
 The studies are continuing.
-It would be preferable to develop the graded layer on the best possible (lattice) quality substrates.
-This is the start of the iterative process to produce a diamond crystal undulator, for the first time, and the results are promising.
+It would be preferable to develop the graded layer on the best possible (lattice) quality substrates This is the start of the iterative process to produce a diamond crystal undulator, for the first time, and the results are promising.